-- (1) A person of whom a document certification requirement has been made must comply with the requirement unless the person has a reasonable excuse. - Maximum penalty-50 penalty units. - (2) It is a reasonable excuse for an individual not to comply with a document certification requirement if complying might tend to incriminate the individual or expose the individual to a penalty. - (3) However, subsection (2) does not apply if the document certification requirement relates to a document or information that is required to be held or kept by the person under this Act.
+(1) A person of whom a document certification requirement has been made must comply with the requirement unless the person has a reasonable excuse.

+- (2) It is a reasonable excuse for an individual not to comply with a document certification requirement if complying might tend to incriminate the individual or expose the individual to a penalty. - (3) However, subsection (2) does not apply if the document certification requirement relates to a document or information that is required to be held or kept by the person under this Act.